Diverse group of people sat looking at a laptop

 Vice-Chancellor's Studentships

-The Vice Chancellor PhD Studentship Awards are available for new PhD candidates with three awards available per year.
+The Vice Chancellor PhD Studentship Awards are available for new PhD candidates with up to four awards available per year.
 The award covers full-time tuition fees for a maximum period of three years and a bursary of £15,000pa for three years.
+Applications are open to both home and international students.
 Further details of how to apply are given below.

 Lecturer and students talking at a table in one of the study rooms in the Library